Amity, New Haven

 Located near Amity is the western outlet of the Heroes Tunnel, a twin tunnel which carries the Wilbur Cross Parkway through approximately 1,200 ft of solid traprock beneath West Rock Ridge.
 It is the only tunnel on a limited-access highway in the state of Connecticut.
 The southbound roadway on the Wilbur Cross Parkway ascends sharply when exiting from the Heroes Tunnel, climbing over 250 ft in less than 2 mi, the steepest inclination on any limited-access highway in the State of Connecticut.
-When travelling northbound on the Wilbur Cross Parkway approaching toward Exit 59, the roadway descends sharply into the valley, offering a scenic vista of the West Rock Ridge, the twin tubes of the Heroes Tunnel, the City of New Haven to the south, and the glacial valley which opens to the north.
+When travelling northbound on the Wilbur Cross Parkway approaching toward Exit 59 (now Exit 46), the roadway descends sharply into the valley, offering a scenic vista of the West Rock Ridge, the twin tubes of the Heroes Tunnel, the City of New Haven to the south, and the glacial valley which opens to the north.

 Amity is home to its namesake Amity Shopping Center, and is located approximately 2 mi southeast of Amity Regional High School, which serves the neighboring towns of Woodbridge, Bethany, and Orange, Connecticut.